Oregon State vs. Stanford NCAA Football Odds, Plays and Insights | November 13, 2021

 Stanford Stats and Trends

-- Stanford has three wins against the spread in nine games this season.
+- Stanford has played nine games, with three wins against the spread.

 - The Cardinal have covered the spread once this season when underdogs by 12.5 points or more (in two chances).

-- Stanford is 3-1 against the spread and 3-1 overall in games when it puts up more than 27.7 points.
+- Stanford is 3-1 against the spread and 3-1 overall when the team records more than 27.7 points.

 - The Cardinal have 12 giveaways this season, while the Beavers have 12 takeaways .